it-economics/dfs-tender-graffiti-board/README.md

   -X POST http://localhost:8085/messages
 ````

-### Subscribe to messages
+### Subscribe to posted messages

-There is also an endpoint where you can listen to new messages using Server Sent Events mechanism.
+There is also an endpoint where you can listen to new messages using _Server Sent Events_.

 ````shell
 curl \